 Our common stock is listed on The NASDAQ Capital Market.
-The listing standards of The NASDAQ Capital Market provide, among other things, that a company may be delisted if the bid price of its stock drops below \$1.00 for a period of 30 consecutive business days.
-In addition, our total stockholders' equity at September 30, 2009 was approximately \$3.9 million.
-If our stockholders' equity is less than \$2.5 million, we will fail to comply with The NASDAQ Capital Market's listing standards if shares of our common stock fail to have an aggregate market value of at least \$35 million (or \$1.37 per share based on our common stock outstanding at September 30, 2009) for 10 consecutive business days.
+The listing standards of The NASDAQ Capital Market provide, among other things, that a company may be delisted if the bid price of its stock drops below \$1.00 for a period of 30 consecutive trading days.
+In addition, our total stockholders' equity at December 31, 2009 was approximately \$28.1 million.
+If our stockholders' equity is less than \$2.5 million, we will fail to comply with The NASDAQ Capital Market's listing standards if shares of our common stock fail to have an aggregate market value of at least \$35 million for 30 consecutive trading days.
 If we fail to comply with these or other listing standards applicable to us, our common stock may be delisted from The NASDAQ Capital Market.
 The delisting of our common stock would significantly affect the ability of investors to trade our securities and would significantly negatively affect the value and liquidity of our common stock.
 In addition, the delisting of our common stock could materially adversely affect our ability to raise capital on terms acceptable to us or at all.
 Delisting from The NASDAQ Capital Market could also have other negative results, including the potential loss of confidence by suppliers and employees, the loss of institutional investor interest and fewer business development opportunities.